OAODEV/algoth/README.md

-# Cut-Rate Status Collector
+# Algoth

-Simple service to send and retrieve "current status" messages.
+Algoth is simple service to send and retrieve "current status" messages.
 Keeps the single most recent message from a given handle.

 ### URL